-LEARN TO KITESURF
+LEARN TO KITESURF HOLIDAYS

 Duration of the instruction

-The very first thing with learning is to have a go with a small kite, and get the feel for how it turns and feels.
+The very first thing when learning is to have a go with a small kite, and get the feel for how it turns and feels.
 The next stage is learning how to set up a regular kite, but with shorter lines, and your instructor will assist you with flying it hooked into your harness.
 You will be taught how to launch it and land it, and practice this as it's very important to learn to launch and land safely.

 Once you are feeling comfortable with the kite your instructor will take you 'body dragging' this is where you use the kite but no board and use it to drag you through the water in different directions, and learn how to use your body to go up wind, which is crucial for when you fall off your board, that you can use your body to go up wind to retrieve it.
 The first few times your instructor will take the kite and you hold on to him, this is so you can see exactly how to do it.
 If after a few times you feel comfortable, you switch roles with the instructor and he holds on to you, and you control the kite.
 Throughout this process you will also be taught how to re launch your kite from the water.
 If you feel comfortable after a few runs of you controlling the kite, you can go out on your own and your instructor will assess you and get your body dragging up to spec, as it is really important for retrieving your board.